pinballpower/tronlights/README.md

 # Tron ramp lights

-The is a prohect to add light tubes to the Tron Pro model
+The is a project to add light tubes to the Tron Pro model

 ## Related projects